EricWay1024/Homological-Algebra-Notes/ha/9-tor.typ

 #proof[
   @weibel[Theorem 3.2.2, p.69].
 ]
-We now take a look at the case in $Ab$ and we shall show that a module in $Ab$ is flat if and only if it is torsion-free.
+We now take a look at the case $Ab$ and we shall show that a module in $Ab$ is flat if and only if it is torsion-free.
 #lemma[
   Let $B in Ab$ and $p in ZZ$.
 Then
   $Tor_0^ZZ (ZZ over p ZZ, B) = B over p B$ and $Tor_1 ^ZZ (ZZ over p ZZ, B) = {b in B : p b = 0}.$